-Marc Dennis is an American artist known for his hyper-realistic paintings that celebrate the subversive potential of beauty and explore the charged subjects of identity, pleasure and decadence.
+Marc Dennis is an American artist known for his hyper-realistic paintings that celebrate the subversive potential of beauty and explore the charged subjects of identity, pleasure and power.

-Born in Danvers, Massachusetts in 1971, Dennis was one of five sons.
-He received his B.F.A. from Tyler School of Art of Temple University in Philadelphia, PA and his M.F.A. from The University of Texas at Austin.
-He lives and works in Brooklyn, NY with his wife and two children.
+Born in Danvers, Massachusetts in 1971, Dennis was one of five sons and grew up in and around Boston, Puerto Rico and New Jersey.
+His father was born and raised in Havana, Cuba; and his mother was born and raised in Roxbury, MA.
+Marc received his B.F.A. from Tyler School of Art of Temple University in Philadelphia, PA and his M.F.A. from The University of Texas at Austin.
+He lives and works in Brooklyn.

 "Macabre or not, each of the 200-plus works go back to Wolf’s goal to embrace all aspects of humanity, a theme undeniably amplified by the setting." - W Magazine, 2016 | Read Full Article